toitek/printf/README.md

 # Printf project
-> The printf project is a collaboration between Wandhe OYOYO and Sylvester Nganga (***Software Engineering students at ALX***)
 > A function named **_printf** imitates the actual ***printf*** command located in the <stdio.h> library.
-- It contains some of the basic features and functions found in the manual 3 of printf.
+> It contains some of the basic features and functions found in the manual 3 of printf.
 ## Requirements

 -  Code must comply with the Betty style and document checks.